-The Bank's AGM held on 18 March 2015 elected the National Audit Office as the Issuer's statutory auditor for the financial years 2015 and 2016.
-The National Audit Office outsourced the audit of the Issuer for the financial years ended 31 December 2015 and 2016 to Grant Thornton endurskoðun ehf., Suðurlandsbraut 20, 108 Reykjavík, Iceland.
+The Bank's AGM held on 18 March 2015 elected the National Audit Office as the Issuer's statutory auditor for the financial year 2015.
+The National Audit Office outsourced the audit of the Issuer for the financial year ended 31 December 2015 to Grant Thornton endurskoðun ehf., Suðurlandsbraut 20, 108 Reykjavík, Iceland.
 Davíð Arnar Einarsson and Sturla Jónsson are the auditors on behalf of Grant Thornton endurskoðun ehf.
 They are members of the Institute of State Authorised Public Accountants in Iceland.